seanelvidge/seanelvidge.github.io/_pages/tableProbs.md

 </head>

 <body>
+  <h1>Title & Position Odds (Exact)</h1>
   <div class="meta">
-    Position probabilities for the latest season.
+    Exact (non-Monte-Carlo) position probabilities for the latest season in your database (latest season is determined by the last row in the CSV).
+    Remaining fixtures are inferred as all unplayed home/away pairings (double round-robin completion).
   </div>

   <div id="status" class="status">Loading…</div>